Minimum degree stability of $H$-free graphs: Introduction

 \end{restatable}

+Thus, for 3-chromatic $H$, $\delta_{H}$ is determined by the first odd cycle to which there is not a homomorphism from $H$.
 Next we turn to graphs which are not 3-colourable.
-We will determine $\delta_{H}$ for very many $H$ (indeed, all that one is commonly interested in) and bound it for the remainder.
-The graphs $H_{2}^{+}$, $T_{0}$, etc.\ mentioned in the theorem will be discussed in \Cref{sec:graphs} and shown in \Cref{fig:graphs} -- for now it suffices to say that they are all 4-chromatic.
+We will determine $\delta_{H}$ for very many $H$ (indeed, all those in which one is commonly interested) and bound it for the remainder. \begin{theorem}[$\delta_{H}$ for $H$ not 3-colourable] There is a sequence of eleven graphs $(F_{g})_{1 \leqslant g \leqslant 11}$ \textnormal{(}described explicitly in \cref{sec:graphs}\textnormal{)} and constants $(c_{g})_{1 \leqslant g \leqslant 11}$ such that the following holds.
+Let $r \geqslant 3$ be an integer.
+If $H$ is an $(r + 1)$-chromatic graph and $g$ is minimal such that there is \textbf{no} homomorphism $H \to K_{r - 3} + F_{g}$, then